 Meanwhile on the high plateau of the Grampians, accessed via steep paths from the Angus Glens, the upland-hunting golden eagle can still be seen.
 And probably ptarmigan and dotterel (at least passing through).

 The notable country towns inland in the Strath include Kirriemuir, gateway to the Angus glens, and associated inevitably with Peter Pan; then there’s Forfar, home of the bridie which is a kind of pleasing meat pie packaged a tiny bit like an English Cornish pasty.

 Next is Brechin, birthplace of Robert Watson-Watt, the inventor of radar (of all things).

-(Pictured: Arbroath townscape with abbey, distant, left.)
+(Pictured: Arbroath townscape with abbey, distant on the right.)